-Bay, AL to determine whether any changes you desire are appropriate and acceptable.
-Tiffin Motorhomes' qualified staff of electricians can readily determine whether any changes sought (e.g., CB radio, amateur radio, satellite television receiver, personal computer system, and the like) are possible or not and can advise you on how best to realize these enhancements.
-Please note that the 12VDC fuses are located in the same compartment in the same distribution bay as the 120 VAC breakers.
-Fusing is provided for the following 12 VDC circuits: All interior decorative and overhead lighting, water heater, TV switching box, slide-out lights, power roof vents, monitor panel, and passenger-side console switch panel.
+Please note that the 12 VDC fuses and breakers are located in a separate compartment adjoining the 120 VAC breakers.
+Fusing is provided for the following 12 VDC circuits inside the vehicle: All interior and decorative and overhead lighting, water heater, TV switching box, slide-out lights, power roof vents, monitor panel, and passenger side console switch panel.